cmgrote/ansible-tutorial/README.md

 $ ansible-vault encrypt group_vars/vault.yml
 ```

-Ensure that your playbook includes this vault as well, by simply adding a `vars_file` line:
+Ensure that your playbook includes this vault as well, by simply adding a `vars_files` line:

 ```yml
 ---